 The best position to play in cricket depends on each individual player’s skill set and attributes.
 There are, however, two positions that are regarded as the most important player positions.
 The first of which is the captain, who relays strategies and vital information to teammates throughout each match, as well as deciding whether to bat or take the field following the opening coin toss.

-Second in overall importance and number of responsibilities is the wicketkeeper, who receives every pitch (called a bowl) and must prevent the ball from getting away such that the runners are able to advance.
+Second in overall importance is the wicketkeeper, who receives every pitch (called a bowl) and must prevent the ball from getting away such that the runners are able to advance.
 The wicketkeeper is equivalent to the catcher position in baseball.